Trust & safety

 Safety tips for first-time and experienced members

-Housesitting works because both sides invest in trust.
-These are the practices we've seen produce great sits across 8 years — and the small habits that prevent the awkward, expensive, or scary situations from happening at all.
+The practices we've seen produce great sits across nine years — and the small habits that prevent the awkward, expensive, or scary situations.

-Founder note: my wife and I have completed dozens of sits across multiple platforms since 2018.
-The advice below is what we wish someone had told us early on.
-Read the section that fits your role — and consider reading both, because understanding the other side is the fastest way to be a great host or sitter.
+Founder note: my wife Natallia and I have completed dozens of sits across Europe since 2017.
+The advice below is what we wish someone had told us early on — and reading the other role's tab is the fastest way to be great at yours.

 Build your sitter shortlist before you commit